wrode/Blog/_posts/2016-08-19-Smart contracts.md

 Once you understand.
 The computer code will act just as programmed.
 But there is one more element of trust, and that is the whole blockchain netwerk
 - the Blockchain network as a whole

+All the change the magic rules at once.
+This is exceptionally difficult to manage.

 There is no legal wrapper here to make the contract code work as intended.